thomas7272/github-user-page/README.md

 2. Clone the forked repository and proceed with steps mentioned below.

 ### Install requirements
-* ng serve
 * Install dependencies : `npm install --save-dev`

 ## Development server

-Run `nx serve front-end-internship-assignment` for a dev server.
+Run `ng serve' for a dev server.
 Navigate to https://fyle-b1021.web.app/ .
 The app will automatically reload if you change any of the source files.